ChrisHenriqueOliveira/my-notes/README.md

-# my-bets - under development
+# my-notes
-System to automatically calculate results on federal bets ('Lotofácil' for now) (https://www.loteriasonline.caixa.gov.br/silce-web/#/home)
+System to manage a local notepad with markdown support